-Katherine Cora Ames is a postdoctoral fellow at Columbia University, working in the labs of Mark Churchland and Larry Abbott.
+Katherine Cora Ames was a postdoctoral fellow at Columbia University, working in the labs of Mark Churchland and Larry Abbott and will begin a position as Senior Application Scientist, LifeCanvas Technologies beginning in 2020.
 She conducted undergraduate studies at the University of Chicago, where she graduated with a B.S. in mathematics in 2009.
 She received her Ph.D. in neuroscience under the supervision of Professor Krishna Shenoy at Stanford University in 2014.
 Dr. Ames uses a combination of theoretical and experimental techniques to study the principles of motor control.
 This enables her to leverage models to generate hypotheses about how the brain might perform different tasks, and then to design and perform experiments to compare these models’ predictions with neural data.
 She is particularly interested in studying how dynamical principles of motor control can be applied to a wide array of behaviors and in how different brain regions communicate with each other to drive complex movements.

 “Dynamics of Neural Coordination Across Hemispheres”